Showing posts sorted by relevance for query Vanguard. Sort by date Show all posts

 (5) In the UK and some European countries, a secondary title of the higher ranks of nobility, used by the sons of the primary title holders (and in Europe, sometimes by the younger brother of a count).

 1350–1400: From the Middle English viscounte, from the Anglo-French & Old French visconte (which in modern French became vicomte), from the Medieval Latin vicecomitem, accusative of vicecomes, the construct being vis- (vice) (deputy) + comes (a Roman imperial courtier or trusted appointee, source of the modern “count” (although the word originally meant "companion").
-The title is called a viscountcy, the feminine form is viscountess.
+The title is called a viscountcy and the feminine form is viscountess.
+In the peerage system, the symbol is “V” the abbreviations are “Vis” & “Visc” and the contractions are “Visct” & “Vte”.
+Viscount, viscountess, viscountship, viscountcy & viscounty are nouns and viscountal, vicecomital, vicontiel & viscomital are adjectives; the noun plural is viscounts.

 Vickers Viscount ZK-BRD of New Zealand’s National Airways Corporation (NAC) on first publicity flight, 1957.

 In the late 1950s, Vickers would take the Viscount's fundamental design and render it as the larger, faster Vanguard, the rationale being that in the short-medium range, hundred-seat sector, there would continue to be a market for turboprop airliners, their lower operating costs off-setting their speed disadvantage.
 That proved not to be the case and in the sector jets prevailed while the turboprops found a role, which endures to this day, in smaller airframes.
 The Vanguard entered service in 1960, the timing especially unfortunate as it coincided with the newest generation of jet-airliners better suited to the rapidly expanding short and medium haul market in what was by them the rapidly expanding field of civil aviation.
-Consequently, only a few dozen Vanguards were built but they proved as durable and practical as the Viscount and most were converted to freighters and re-christened at the Cargoliner or Merchantman depending on the operator.
-Very popular in both Europe and Africa, the freighters continued to fly until 1996.
+Consequently, only a few dozen Vanguards were built but they proved as durable and practical as the Viscount and most were converted to freighters and re-christened (as Cargoliner or Merchantman depending on the operator).
+Tough and versatile, the freighters proved popular in both Europe and Africa and remained in service until 1996.

 GM Viewing Auditorium.